cwreynolds/TexSyn/README.md

 ```
     caffeinate texsyn ~/Pictures/camouflage_backgrounds/oak_leaf_litter ~/Desktop/TexSyn_temp/ 0.25 20230921 512 512 400 20
 ```

+It is important to launch the two apps in that order, PredatorEye first, followed by TexSyn

+Note these pathnames are from my own laptop, you will need to adapt for your own environment.
+Contact me (cwr@red3d.com) if you need help with that.

 At this point both processes should run, trading images and other state via the file system.
 To the extent possible, they execute in parallel.